-- The vastly different chemical compositions of the halo of MW and M31 indicate different formation histories or processes EVEN in the Local Group - Chemical composition of stars in the dwarfs differs subtly from stars in globular clusters or MW halo. - Comparison of observed metallicities to theoretical yields from a closed box approx (S+G 4.13-4.16) indicates outflow of enriched material (or according to S+G inflow of material enriched to 0.15 solar)
+- The vastly different chemical compositions of the halo of MW and M31 indicate different formation histories or processes EVEN in the Local Group with galaxies of similar mass. - Chemical composition of stars in the dwarfs differs subtly from stars in globular clusters or MW halo. - Comparison of observed metallicities to theoretical yields to those of a closed box approx indicates outflow of enriched material (or according to S+G inflow of material enriched to 0.15 solar)

-Halo of the Milky
+- Halo of M31 =

+Andromeda (Durrell et al. 2001)

-Way (Ryan & Norris
+- Halo of the Milky Way (Ryan & Norris 1991)

-1991)

-41